howerj/liblisp/liblisp.md

 The third point mostly is the least important, but means that techniques such as [recursion][] (with [tail call][] optimization in this implementation) are preferred and functions with [side effects][] are discouraged.

+Some of these points are more historically important, most new languages now have garbage collection.
+Lisp also was one of the first languages to have a [REPL][], again many new languages also have this feature.
+REPL stands for Read-Evaluate-Print-Loop and this is what the interpreter does, it reads in a lisp expression, evaluates it, prints the result and loops to the beginning to read in a new expression.
+This gives instant feedback on whether an operation worked or now.

 ### Style